ByteCatch-Games/Textemon-game-/README.md

 **License**

-Textémon is released under the MIT license.
+Textémon is released under the GPL V3 license.
 See the LICENSE file for more details.

 **Information**
 This is a project for school.
 We made the code mainly online on Datalore by jetbrains.
 There is an accomapny app for this game.
 The app in made on Quant-UX.
 (Link here)